In search of food trucks, bargains, ghosts and more along a charming Florida main street.

 The epicenter of downtown’s renaissance is Dakin Avenue, home to several great restaurants and chic bars.
 3 Sisters Speakeasy sits at the corner of Dakin and Broadway and beckons hungry diners in for everything from savory pulled pork sandwiches to artful sushi rolls.
 Savion’s Place got the attention of celebrity chef Emeril Lagasse for its Caribbean cuisine with a twist.
 Willy’s Wieners, which boasts more than a dozen different dogs, is a great place for a quick bite.
 Vintage Vino, boasting more than 50 different wines and 35 craft beers, is a cozy spot to while away a few hours.
 Slip into the very chic Red Shoe Martini Bar to savor a martini, or drink a beer and shoot some pool at The Wicked Stepsister across the street—which kicks off each weekend with live music on Friday nights.

 Big events create a festive atmosphere in Historic Downtown Kissimmee year-round, but two repeating crowd pleasers deserve a special shout out.
-Dakin Ave. is closed to traffic during the weekly Kissimmee Valley Farmer’s Market, when several food-preneurs vend everything from seasonal produce and gourmet soup to fresh pasta and fancy soaps every Tuesday from 5 to 8 p.m.
+Kissimmee Lakefront Park is home to the weekly Kissimmee Valley Farmer’s Market, where several food-preneurs vend everything from seasonal produce and gourmet soup to fresh pasta and fancy soaps every Tuesday from 3 to 7 p.m.
 And on the first Friday of every month from 6 to 9 p.m., up to two dozen local food trucks descend on Dakin for the Food Truck Bazaar.
 Hundreds of hungry patrons enjoy unique meals on wheels as they stroll along the bricked avenue.
 Craving chicken and waffles or Korean BBQ tacos?
 The Bazaar has that covered, plus plenty of sweets to rev your engine.
 See what events are happening during your visit.

 Also on Friday nights (are you sensing a theme?), families head to Lakefront Park for the monthly outdoor movie screening beginning at dusk.
 This 25-acre park, perched on the shores Lake Tohopekaliga (a.k.a.
 Lake Toho), is also where visitors find the legendary Monument of States, a 50-foot tower made with blocks of granite, chunks of quartz, small boulders, fossils, and pieces of old buildings from all over the country.
 There’s also a huge playground for kids and a three-mile paved trail that skirts the water and sees a steady stream of walkers, joggers, bikers and fishers.
 Check out other popular nature trails in the area.